FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/App Store/App Store.md

 # App Store

-The App Store in Apps4x works just like the Android Play Store or Apple App Store, but for your internal apps.
+The **App Store** in Apps4x works just **like the Android Play Store or Apple App Store**, but for your internal apps.
 It contains ready-to-use packages that you can install into your environment.
-You can also create your own packages and publish them to the App Store.
+You can also **create your own packages and publish** them to the App Store.

 ## How to Use